lukaszzdankowski/charity/README.md

 ✅ Added homepage routing for authenticated User depending on User's role via AuthenticationSuccessHandler.<br>
 ✅ Added e-mail delivered token mechanism for account activation and password reset.<br>
 ✅ Completed a life cycle of donation from been Reported by User, Received and Delivered by Courier, to been Archived by Admin.<br>
+✅ On "develop_test" branch added some unit tests for DonationRepository and DonationService